virtual-labs/exp-cd-spectrometer-iiith/experiment/theory.md

-Far-UV CD spectra of proteins (260¡V178 nm) are intense and small amounts of material are required to record them.
+Far-UV CD spectra of proteins (260-V178 nm) are intense and small amounts of material are required to record them.
 Because all peptide bonds contribute to the spectrum the amount of material required is effectively the same for any protein.
-Typical quantities are 200 £gL of a 0.1¡V 0.15 mg/mL solution with a 1-mm path length cuvet or 30 £gL of a 1.0¡V1.5 mg/mL solution with a 0.1 mm (demountable) cuvet.
+Typical quantities are 200 μL of a 0.1- 0.15 mg/mL solution with a 1-mm path length cuvet or 30 Â£gL of a 1.0-1.5 mg/mL solution with a 0.1 mm (demountable) cuvet.
 The latter is preferable for good far-UV penetration but the material is not generally recoverable.

-Near-UV CD spectra (340¡V255 nm) are much less intense than far-UV spectra and recording them requires more material.
-Spectra are usually recorded under conditions similar to those used for measuring a conventional absorption spectrum, e.g., use a 10-mm cuvet and aim for an absorbance at 280 nm in the range 0.7¡V1.0.
+Near-UV CD spectra (340-255 nm) are much less intense than far-UV spectra and recording them requires more material.
+Spectra are usually recorded under conditions similar to those used for measuring a conventional absorption spectrum, e.g., use a 10-mm cuvet and aim for an absorbance at 280 nm in the range 0.7-1.0.
 Less-concentrated solutions may be used if the CD signals are intense.

 CD signals will be seriously distorted if too little light reaches the photomultiplier.
 In practical terms, this means that one cannot make reliable measurements on samples with an absorbance (sample plus solvent) much greater than 1.
 The absorption spectrum of the sample should always be checked to see if this absorbance limit is exceeded.
 In far-UV measurements, the absorbance of the protein itself is generally rather small and the major problems arise from absorption by buffer components, almost all of which will limit far-UV penetration to some extent.